lethal-lisa/Nightcrawler/doc/nstspecs.md

 - byte (char) [4] : Magic `"NST"`.
 - uint32          : Format Version (must be one in this version).
 - uint32          : Address of the game's title screen string (zero if none).
+- uint32          : Address of the game's credits screen (zero if none).
+  Credits are displayed after the game is won.
 - uint32          : Address of the game's prompt string (zero if none).
 If no prompt is specified a default prompt will be used.
 - uint32          : Address of the game's help string (zero if none).
 The help string is appended to the engine's help message when the player runs `HELP`.
 - uint16          : Count of items in the game (zero if none).
 No more than 16 items are allowed.
 - uint32          : Address where the list of item names begins.
 - uint32          : Address of the initial scene of the game.
 This value must be specified.

 ## NSC Node Layout
 These are Scene nodes, which mostly wrap the `MOV`, `LOK`, `TLK`, and `USE`